fboender/sec-tools/README.md

     sec-gather-unixusers --login --format json
     sec-gather-unixgroups --not-empty --format html

-The gather script generally provide options for additional filtering.

-### sec-gather-listenports

-List listening services / ports on a system.

-An optional `--annotate` flag can be passed with a JSON file as argument.
-The output will be augmented with additional info about the service.
-Example annotation JSON file:
+The JSON output would look something like:

     {
-        "22": {
-            "service": "SSH",
-            "verified": true
-        },
-        "3306": {
+      "listenports": {
-            "service": "MySQL",
-            "verified": true
-        },
-        "3973": {
+        "8000": {
-            "service": "Vat JBoss",
+          "pid": 30925,
+          "remote_address": "0.0.0.0",
+          "recv_queue": 0,
-            "verified": false
+          "verified": false,
-        },
-        "10050": {
-            "service": "Zabbix agent",
+          "service": "Unknown",
-            "verified": true
+          "remote_port": 0,
+          "proto": "tcp",
+          "local_port": 8000,
+          "state": "LISTEN",
+          "prog": "python2.7",
+          "local_address": "127.0.0.1",
+          "send_queue": 0
         }
       }

-### sec-gather-mysqlusers

-List MySQL users and their connect / database privileges.

-`sec-gather-mysqlusers` does not take arguments to connect to the database.
-Instead, it relies on a `~/.my.cnf` to be present to connect to the database.

-FIXME: Add example .my.cnf

-### sec-gather-openvpnusers

-Gather details about OpenVPN users.
-This assumes you're using EasyRSA to manage the certificates.
-You should point `sec-gather-openvpnusers` to the `index.txt` file containing the client certificates.
-For example:

-    sec-gather-openvpnusers /data/certificates/keys/index.txt

-### sec-gather-unixgroups

-List unix groups and their members.

-### sec-gather-unixusers

-List unix users and their groups.

-### sec-gather-portscan

-Perform a port scan against a host using nmap (which should be installed) and return the results in various formats.
-It must be run as root, or nmap won't report all open ports for some reason.

-By default, nmap scans the "top 1000 most used ports".
-Which exactly those are depends on your version of nmap.
-You can use the `--debug` option to find out which ports are included in the scan.
-Use the `--ports` option to specify your own range.

-For example:

-    sudo ./sec-gather-portscan --format html --ports 1-4000 --annotate portscan.annotate 192.168.1.5

-The results can be annotated using an annotation file, which could look something like this:

-    {
-        "192.168.1.5": {
-            "514": {
-                "verified": true,
-                "comment": "rsyslog server"
-            },
-            "2222": {
-                "verified": true,
-                "comment": "Virtualbox remote access"
     }

-        }
-    }
+The gather script generally provide options for additional filtering and manual annotations of gathered information.

 ## <a name="alert">Diffing and alerting</a>

-The `sec-diff` tool can be used to diff JSON output from a `sec-gather` script with a previous run.
+The [sec-diff](docs/man/sec-diff.1.md) tool can be used to diff JSON output from a `sec-gather` script with a previous run.

 For example:

 	$ sec-gather-listenports | sec-diff /var/cache/sec-tools/listenports.state

 This will store the listening ports in `/var/cache/sec-tools/listenports.state`.
 The first run, it will report nothing.
 The next time it's run, a new listening port has appeared, and `sec-diff` reports about it:

 	$ sec-gather-listenports | sec-diff /var/cache/sec-tools/listenports.state